Gricean Quality, Noûs, forthcoming. abstract

 Some philosophers oppose recent arguments for the Knowledge Account of Assertion by claiming that assertion, being an act much like any other, will be subject to norms governing acts generally, such as those articulated by Grice for the purpose of successful, cooperative endeavours.
 But in fact, Grice is a traitor to their cause; or rather, they are his dissenters, not his disciples.
 Drawing on Grice's unpublished papers, I show that he thought of asserting as a special linguistic act in need of its own norm, and he tied his maxim of Quality to knowledge.
-I develop a quite simple argument showing that the Quality maxim is not dependent on the Cooperative Principle.
+I also develop a simple Gricean-inspired argument showing that the Quality maxim is not dependent on the Cooperative Principle.
 If it is not thus dependent, then the Cooperative Principle cannot be the explanation of, or source of normativity for, the Quality maxim.
 Thus, leveraging the insights informing the maxim of Quality actually provides the resources for a distinctive positive case that knowledge is the constitutive norm of assertion.

 What individuates the speech act of prediction?
 The standard view is that prediction is individuated by the fact that it is the unique speech act that requires future-directed content.
 We argue against this view and two successor views.
 We then lay out several other potential strategies for individuating prediction, including the sort of view we favor.
 We suggest that prediction is individuated normatively and has a special connection to the standards of expectation.
 In the process, we advocate some constraints that we think a good theory of prediction should respect.

 Evil, Evidence, and Skeptical Theism (with John Hawthorne and Yoaav Isaacs), to appear in Oxford Studies in Philosophy of Religion. abstract